IBM/ibm-licensing-operator/README.md

 a.
 Go to **OperatorHub** and search for **IBM Licensing Operator**.

    **Note:** It might take a few minutes for the operator to show up.
-If, after a while, the operator will not show up, there might be an issue with the `Operator Source`.
+If, after a while, the operator will not show up, there might be an issue with the CatalogSource.

 b.
 Select **IBM Licensing Operator** and click **Install**.